niess/pumas-luajit/docs/docs/api/physics/build.md

 # Build
 _Build physics tabulations for a set of materials and composites._

-The [build](build.md) function allows to pre-compute tabulations for a given projectile and a set of target materials.
-These tabulations are stored on disk.
+The [build](build.md) function allows to pre-compute (tabulate) the [physics](../Physics.md) for a given projectile and a set of target materials.
+The resulting tabulations are stored on disk.
 They are used by [Physics](Physics.md) instances for simulating the physics of the transport.
 {: .justify}

 This function takes a single table argument as detailed in the synopsis below.